 The first cornerstone of New West’s philosophy is that students’ opportunity to excel is much greater when their parents are highly involved in their education.

-Part of the school’s educational plan is a signed agreement between parents and the school known as the Home-School Contract.
+Part of the school’s educational plan is a signed agreement between parents and the school known as the Home School Agreement.
 The intent is to ensure parental involvement in a strong, collaborative partnership between home and school.

 Another cornerstone is that parents have high expectations of the school and the benefits their children will receive.
 In turn, New West expects parents to contribute to the team-effort needed to fulfill the school’s mission with regard to academic achievement and character development.

 The third cornerstone is that diversity among parents is a strength that improves the educational culture for all.
 Parents have different philosophies and approaches to their involvement in their children’s education.
 Likewise, parents may contribute in different ways to the collective responsibility of running a charter school and making its educational program a success.
 Recognizing that each parent, like each child, is unique in terms of background, experience, and ability, New West invites parents to contribute to the school’s success by volunteering their skills, time, and resources to the extent that they are able.